Professional Statements and Societal Positions Guidelines

 A joint committee of the AANS/CNS issued an update to their guidelines regarding the use of discography in evaluating LBP prior to surgical intervention.
 The following recommendations regarding discography were made:

 - There is a possibility that an association exists between progression of degenerative disc disease and the performance of a provocative discogram.
-It is therefore recommended that patients be counseled regarding this potential development prior to undergoing discography.
+It is therefore recommended that individuals be counseled regarding this potential development prior to undergoing discography.

 American College of Radiology (ACR): 2015

-The ACR deemed that x-ray discography is usually not appropriate for use in patients with acute, subacute, or chronic uncomplicated LBP or radiculopathy associated with 1 or more of the following: low velocity trauma, osteoporosis, elderly individual, or chronic steroid use (rating of 1) or for surgery or intervention candidates with persistent or progressive symptoms during or following 6 weeks of conservative management (rating of 3).
-For the latter group, the ACR states that, although controversial, discography may be useful for patients with chronic LBP (lasting > 3 months).
+The ACR deemed that x-ray discography is usually not appropriate for use in individuals with acute, subacute, or chronic uncomplicated LBP or radiculopathy associated with 1 or more of the following: low velocity trauma, osteoporosis, elderly individual, or chronic steroid use (rating of 1) or for surgery or intervention candidates with persistent or progressive symptoms during or following 6 weeks of conservative management (rating of 3).
+For the latter group, the ACR states that, although controversial, discography may be useful for individuals with chronic LBP (lasting > 3 months).